 Funded by Comic Relief, this project has helped up to 60 young women a year overcome obstacles in their lives and move forward.
 The workshops we provide empower the women to rediscover their confidence and aspirations, leading to engagement in education, training and employment.

 ‘Amies has taught me how to trust people again.’
 Amies Participant, 2013

 ‘The future is now showing lots of colours, rainbow colours.
 Before it wasn’t showing any colours.
 Amies has helped me… things that I’ve wished to happen is coming my way.
 I’m going to be doing my access course to Uni for next year [I want to be a] social worker.
 I’ve got a job so I’ll be starting working on Tuesday.’
 Amies Participant 2013

 Victims of trafficking only receive 45 days of compulsory ‘reflection and recovery’ support from the UK government when they have escaped their captors, before having to start their new life.
 This is not long enough!
 These women require more long-term support.
-The Amies Project provides this support.
-We would like to continue our work here in London and set up The Amies Project in other cities in the UK.
+The Amies London Project provides this support in London and we have established the Amies Broadstairs Group in a refuge in Kent.

 THE AMIES FREEDOM CHOIR

 After several years of including singing in the Amies London project it was decided to set up a separate choir.
 Funded by Youth Music, the choir meets weekly to sing together.
 The choir aims to develop the musical and cultural awareness of young women from different ethnic backgrounds by exploring songs and musical styles from each others' cultures and languages, working with Pan artists and professional musicians from different regional traditions.
 The choir is working on building a repertoire of songs, vocal and choral skills as well as developing musical and cultural understanding.